 There may be a significant gap between data (such as installs) reported by the attribution tracker and data reported by the ad network.
 Singular can show data from either.
 Make sure you are comparing your ad network dashboard data to ad network metrics in Singular.

-In the Singular UI, there are several ways to do this:
+In the Singular web platform, there are several ways to do this:

 In the Singular report page, hover over a row in the report.
 Tags will appear in each cell, saying whether it’s tracker data, network data, or other.